PLSysSec/rlbox_nacl_sandbox/README.md

 **This is a prototype.
 Not yet ready for production use.**

-Integration with RLBox sandboxing API to leverage the sandboxing in Native Client (NaCl) modules compiled with NaCl clang compiler.
+Integration with RLBox sandboxing API to leverage the sandboxing in Native Client (NaCl) modules compiled with NaCl clang or NaCl gcc compilers.

 For details about the RLBox sandboxing APIs, see [here](https://github.com/PLSysSec/rlbox_api_cpp17).